 Membership of the Faculty of Occupational Medicine (MFOM) is intended for registered medical practitioners who are committed to the full-time or part-time practice of occupational medicine, and confers formal recognition of competence.
-It is the highest level of competence recognised by assessment by the Faculty and its syllabus is detailed under the Regulations.
+It is the highest level of Specialist professional qualification in Occupational Medicine recognised by assessment by the FOM and its syllabus is detailed under the general regulation & guidance page .

 Membership may also be available to medical practitioners outwith UK Specialist Training.
 Successful candidates will normally have completed satisfactorily a prescribed period of supervised training in one or more approved posts and have submitted an acceptable thesis, dissertation or substantial published work.

 These regulations and guidance give further detail related solely to the MFOM Part 2 examination.